 When you get a HECM, you don't have to take all your available proceeds at once.
 You can leave some (or all) in a line of credit.
 You can draw from it when you need it — for home repairs, medical expenses, travel, or simply peace of mind.
 You're not required to make monthly principal and interest payments on what you've drawn; the balance grows over time and is repaid when the loan becomes due (when you no longer live in the home).
 You still must pay property taxes, insurance, and maintenance.
 For a full overview of how reverse mortgages work, see our homeowner guide.

-The standout feature is growth on the unused portion.
-The amount of credit available to you (the line of credit balance you haven't drawn) increases over time at a rate tied to your loan's interest rate plus the ongoing FHA mortgage insurance premium (often around 0.5% annually).
-So if you don't touch the line, the amount you can borrow later can be meaningfully larger than what you had available at closing.
-No other mainstream product offers this kind of guaranteed growth on unused credit.
+A standout feature of the HECM is potential growth on the unused portion of the line of credit.
+The amount of credit available to you (the balance you haven't drawn) may increase over time at a rate tied to your loan's interest rate plus the ongoing FHA mortgage insurance premium (often around 0.5% annually).
+So if you don't touch the line, the amount you can borrow later can be meaningfully larger than what was available at closing.
 A regular HELOC has a fixed limit; it doesn't grow, and the lender can freeze or reduce it.
-With a HECM LOC, the growth is built into the loan terms.
+With a HECM LOC, the growth formula is built into the loan terms.
+Note that interest and mortgage insurance premiums accrue on any amounts you actually borrow and are added to the loan balance, which reduces home equity.

 Comparison to a HELOC